Weak solutions for weak turbulence models in electrostatic plasmas: Lifted extension of approximate solutions

-The problem (\ref{problemS}) is difficult to tackle due to its degeneracy.
-Therefore we consider a series of approximate problems first.
+The equation (\ref{eq_pme}) is difficult to tackle due to its degeneracy.
+Therefore we consider a series of approximate problems on a cut-off domain first.
 They are arbitrarily close to the original problem, but each one of them is strictly coercive, which ensures the existence of classical solutions.
 Furthermore, these approximate solutions have enough regularity, allowing us to test with various functions and to obtain bounds that are uniform in the parameter $n$.